 At times, you may have experienced issues where, when you have played a video on your Windows PC; the video may start to freeze or lag.
-Most of the times, such issues are caused by a bad or corrupted Codec Packs or Device Drivers.
+Most of the times, such issues are caused by a bad or corrupted Codec Packs, Flash plugin or player or Device Drivers.
 Let me suggest a few fixes which can help you resolve such issues.

 1] Issues with Codec Packs